VILLASframework/documentation/docs/node/nodes/fpga.md

 ### datamover (string: fpga-ip-name)

-The must be the name of a FPGA IP core as defined in @ref fpga-config-ip.
+The must be the name of a FPGA IP core.

 This IP component is used to transfer samples between the FPGA and the main memory.

 ### card (string: fpga-card-name)

-The name of the FPGA card as configured by @ref fpga-config-card.
+The name of the FPGA card.

 ### user_irqs (boolean)